spacetelescope/stpsf/docs/more_examples.rst

 =============================

-Any user of Webbpsf is invited to submit snippets of example code for sharing here.
+Any user of STPSF is invited to submit snippets of example code for sharing here.

 This code is also available as a
-`Jupyter notebook <http://nbviewer.jupyter.org/github/spacetelescope/webbpsf/blob/stable/notebooks/more_examples.ipynb>`_.
+`Jupyter notebook <http://nbviewer.jupyter.org/github/spacetelescope/stpsf/blob/stable/notebooks/more_examples.ipynb>`_.
 This version of the page is kept for convenience but may be slightly out of date in a few places.

 Examples are organized by topic: